RyokoNod/sdm-asian-elephants/README.md

 # Predicting the habitat suitability for elephants in 2070

-My master thesis project that uses ML and Bayesian species distribution models to find a relocation area for Asian elephants (*Elephas Maximus*) that would remain habitable until 2070.
-Please don't freak out, this is a fictional experiment.
-I won't be kidnapping and taking elephants anywhere ;)
+This is the project that corresponds the manuscript authored by Ryoko Noda, Michael F. Mechenich, Juha Saarinen, Aki Vehtari, and Indrė Žliobaitė, submitted to Ecological Informatics and waiting for review.
+The project uses non-Bayesian and Bayesian species distribution models to find candidate areas for rewilding for Asian elephants (*Elephas Maximus*) that would remain habitable for them until 2070.
+It originally used to be Ryoko's master thesis project at Aalto University.

-The written thesis can be found [here](https://github.com/RyokoNod/sdm-asian-elephants/tree/main/thesis/sci_2022_noda_ryoko.pdf).
+The original thesis can be found [here](https://github.com/RyokoNod/sdm-asian-elephants/tree/main/thesis/sci_2022_noda_ryoko.pdf).

 <img src="https://github.com/RyokoNod/sdm-asian-elephants/blob/main/images/mind-map-small.jpg" width=600>

 ## The mind map

 I created a mind map that walks you through the outputs of the models I explored within this project (the one shown above).
 You can access it [here](https://miro.com/app/board/uXjVOX_Zhf8=/?share_link_id=937959545296).
-If the link has expired, you can find a vector image of it in ```images/mind-map.pdf```.
+If the link has somehow expired, you can find a vector image of it in ```images/mind-map.pdf```.

 ## What you can find in each folder